 Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
 There are more things to inspect on a combination vehicle than on a single vehicle.
-(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
+(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new items to check.
 These are discussed below.

-6.5.1 - Additional Things to Check during a Walk-around Inspection
+6.5.1 - Additional Things to Check During a Walkaround Inspection

-Do these checks in addition to those already listed in Section 2.
+Perform these checks in addition to those already listed in Section 2.